Jehoiakim in the Bible

 Verse ConceptsLand Becoming EmptyBoth Men And Animals KilledKings of judah

-{Therefore} thus says Yahweh concerning Jehoiakim, the king of Judah, "There will not be for him [one who] sits on the throne of David.
-And his dead body will be thrown out to the heat in the day and to the frost in the night.
+So the Lord says concerning King Jehoiakim of Judah, "None of his line will occupy the throne of David.
+His dead body will be thrown out to be exposed to scorching heat by day and frost by night.

 Verse ConceptsHeatFrostNo BurialsThe Dynasty Of David